KamsiO/Hidden_Objects/README.md

 * Python Mode for Processing 3

 ## Setup
-* Download ZIP of repository
+* Download ZIP of repository and unzip
 * Download and install Processing 3 or higher
 * Open Hidden_Objects.pyde from within the Hidden_Objects folder
 * If Processing prompts to download Python Mode for Processing 3, agree